Diatonic button accordion: Advantages and disadvantages of the diatonic system

-DBAs have two main advantages when compared with chromatic accordions such as piano accordions and chromatic button accordions: 1) smaller size and lighter weight, 2) and the rhythmic effects inherent in the single ("push-pull") action.
+DBAs have two main advantages when compared with chromatic accordions such as piano accordions and chromatic button accordions: 1) smaller size and lighter weight, and 2) the rhythmic effects inherent in the single ("push-pull") action.

 The size and weight difference results from the nature of accordion reeds, which produce sound when air is moved through them in one direction only.
 In other words, for any key or button, two reeds are necessary: one to sound on the press, and one to sound on the draw.
 Because a double-action instrument sounds the same note on both press and draw, it needs two reeds for any given note in its range, where a single-action instrument—which sounds a different note on press and draw—requires only one.
 Any double-action instrument thus requires roughly twice as many reeds as an equivalent single-action instrument, making it larger and considerably heavier.
 (Another way to understand this difference is to consider the fact that a double-action instrument generally requires twice as many keys or buttons to produce a range of notes as a single-action instrument: for example, a piano accordion requires 8 keys (16 reeds) to sound a diatonic scale from C to C', where a DBA pitched in C requires 4 buttons (8 reeds) to produce the same notes.)
 This size and weight advantage is somewhat eroded in more complex, multi-row variants of the DBA, alluded to below.